 - Appropriated Appellation: "Yardbird" is slang for "Chicken", and he acquired the nickname after cooking and eating a chicken that he had run over.
 His bandmates mocked him, and the name stuck, although people often shortened it to just "Bird".
 Eventually the name took on a different meaning as he mastered his instrument, and people lined up to hear his horn sing.

-- Crazy-Prepared: Parker's style was derived in part from his early humiliation as a young musician, when he'd learned a few tunes but could only play them in one key, and when he was thrown a tune he knew in a key he was unfamiliar with but which was a common one for other musicians, he couldn't play it.note To get around this, he went off and taught himself to play every tune he knew in every key, not just the ones that other jazz musicians usually used.
+- Crazy-Prepared: Parker's style was derived in part from his early humiliation as a young musician, when he'd learned a few tunes but could only play them in one key.
+This meant that when he was thrown a tune he knew, in a key he was unfamiliar with, but which was a common one for other musicians, he couldn't play it.note To get around this, he went off and taught himself to play every tune he knew in every key, not just the ones that other jazz musicians usually used.
 The result was that it was almost impossible for him to get lost in the harmony of any tune, and he knew his instrument better than any of his contemporaries knew theirs.

 - Determinator: As noted below, Bird was originally a pretty crappy saxophonist who got laughed off the bandstand.
 However, he just kept going, practicing like crazy and ending up one of the biggest names in jazz ever.

 - Iconic Item: Averted.
 Like Ornette Coleman, Parker is sometimes associated with the Grafton plastic sax, but he only ever used one a few times on what turned out to be very high-profile occasions, resulting in a disproportionate number of photos of him playing one.
 He used many different saxes over his career because he was constantly either losing them, or pawning them to get cash to feed his heroin habit.